arangodb/arangodb/Documentation/Books/AQL/Invocation/WithArangosh.md

   creation and optimization for complex queries, but normally there is no need to adjust this value.

-- *stream*: when set to *false* the query will be executed right away in its entirety.
-  In that case query results are either returned right away (if the resultset is small enough), or stored on the arangod instance and accessible via the cursor API.
-  Specify *true* and the query will be executed in a **streaming** fashion.
+- *stream*: Specify *true* and the query will be executed in a **streaming** fashion.
 The query result is not stored on the server, but calculated on the fly. *Beware*: long-running queries will need to hold the collection locks for as long as the query cursor exists.
 It is advisable to *only* use this option on short-running queries *or* without exclusive locks (write locks on MMFiles).
+  When set to *false* the query will be executed right away in its entirety.
+  In that case query results are either returned right away (if the resultset is small enough), or stored on the arangod instance and accessible via the cursor API.

   Please note that the query options `cache`, `count` and `fullCount` will not work on streaming queries.
 Additionally query statistics, warnings and profiling data will only be available after the query is finished.